 If you’ll be road-tripping to national parks, it’s a worthwhile investment to buy a National Parks Pass for an $80 annual fee.
 With it, you can get your entire car of passengers entrance into any national park or historic site for no additional cost (note that there are significantly discounted passes for seniors and military).
 By comparison, the most popular national parks charge up to $35 every time you enter the park, so the savings add up quickly.
 These are the best national park road trips to take all year long.

-This is another line item that will vary considerably, but if you’re driving an RV or, staying at a vacation rental, you’ll most likely be bringing your own groceries which will cut costs greatly as compared to eating out.
+This is another line item that will vary considerably, especially if you factor in road trip snacks.
+However, if you’re driving an RV or staying at a vacation rental, you’ll most likely be bringing your own groceries which will cut costs greatly as compared to eating out.
 Of course, you’re on vacation, so you’ll want to splurge occasionally.
 To get a baseline budget, according to Credit Donkey, the average U.S. household spends about $224 a week on groceries at home or $8 per adult per day.
 So you can start with this number to stock your vacation home or RV with essentials such as cereal, milk, coffee, fruit, bread, lunch meat and PB&J, and pasta and sauce for easy breakfasts, lunches, and dinners.
 Experts suggest using the 1-2 rule for vacation meals: For every fine dining experience, plan to have two economical meals.
 Check out these secrets to traveling cheap according to travel agents.

 Carry some cash